daherb/CV/MarkdownCVEng.md

 * 5th Workshop on Natural Language Processing Techniques for Educational Applications (2018)

+## Other Involvements

+* Graduate Students' Council, University of Gothenburg (2018-2020)

+* PhD Council, Department for Computer Science and Engineering, Chalmers University of Technology and University of Gothenburg (2016-2020)

+* Student Council, Centre for Information and Language Processing, Ludwig-Maximilians-University Munich (2012-2013)

 ## Skill

 Five levels: Basic knowledge (1), Basic experience (2), Professional experience (3), Expert (4), Guru (5)